A Black Sheep in Aroostook County

 Sometimes 19th Century families, when faced with an unmarried, pregnant daughter, arranged for a man outside of the family to marry the girl, with some monetary or other incentive to keep quiet.
 Was this the reason Hiliare was at Pierre’s home, even though Angele had already given birth to Fred?
 Did the priest suggest this arrangement?
 Or was marriage not considered until Angele was again pregnant?

-It’s been assumed that Fred was quite young when Angele gave him to Betsy.
+It’s been assumed that Fred was quite young when Angele handed him over to Betsy.
 Perhaps Hiliare would not marry Angele until Fred’s situation was dealt with.
 Or perhaps he could not financially take care of him.

 The Caribou Connection